-- 1) Complete interviews with the Biological Sciences faculty by the end of the first semester. - 2) Arrange for a major professor or temporary faculty sponsor by the end of the second semester. - 3) Establish a three-member graduate thesis committee once a major professor and research area are chosen. - 4) Submit a research prospectus approved by the graduate thesis committee. - 5) Pass a written and/or oral comprehensive examination. - 7) Present an acceptable copy of a thesis to the graduate thesis committee ten days prior to a public defense of the thesis at a research seminar presented at an advertised meeting.
-(See Thesis Timetable in front section of this Bulletin.)
+- 1. Complete interviews with the Biological Sciences faculty by the end of the first semester. - 2.
+Arrange for a major professor or temporary faculty sponsor by the end of the second semester. - 3.
+Establish a three-member graduate thesis committee once a major professor and research area are chosen. - 4.
+Submit a research prospectus approved by the graduate thesis committee. - 5.
+Pass a written and/or oral comprehensive examination. - 6.
+Present an acceptable copy of a thesis to the graduate thesis committee ten days prior to a public defense of the thesis at a research seminar presented at an advertised meeting.
+(See Thesis Timetable in front section of this Bulletin.) - 7.
+Continuous Enrollment Requirement.

-A minimum of eighty-four (84) graduate hours beyond the bachelor's degree or a minimum of fifty-four (54) graduate hours beyond the master's degree is required.
+A minimum of eighty-four (84) graduate hours beyond the bachelor's degree or a minimum of fifty-four (54) graduate hours beyond the master's degree with a 3.0 GPA is required.
 Students must meet the general requirements set forth by the Graduate School of the University of Southern Mississippi.
 The following are major additional requirements:

-- 1) Arrange for a major professor or temporary faculty sponsor by the end of the second semester. - 2) Establish a five-member doctoral committee by the beginning of the third semester. - 3) The doctoral committee will consider the student's academic record and interview the student at a committee meeting to assess the student's ability to pursue additional graduate work by the end of the third semester of enrollment.
-This assessment fulfills the requirement for a qualifying examination. - 4) Establish a program of study by the end of the fourth semester of enrollment in the doctoral program. - 5) Research Tool(s).
-See department chair for specific requirements - 6) Pass a comprehensive examination consisting of written and oral sections that is administered by the doctoral committee.
-The comprehensive examinations should be taken by the end of the third year (sixth semester) of enrollment in the doctoral program. - 7) Submit a formal prospectus (research proposal) to be approved by the doctoral committee. - 8) Present an acceptable copy of the dissertation to the doctoral committee ten days prior to a public defense of the dissertation at a research seminar presented at an advertised meeting. - 9) Residency.
-Students must meet the residency requirements specified in this Bulletin.
+- 1. Arrange for a major professor or temporary faculty sponsor by the end of the second semester. - 2.
+Establish a five-member doctoral committee by the beginning of the third semester.

+- 3. The doctoral committee will consider the student's academic record and interview the student at a committee meeting to assess the student's ability to pursue additional graduate work by the end of the third semester of enrollment.
+This assessment fulfills the requirement for a qualifying examination - 4.
+Establish a program of study by the end of the fourth semester of enrollment in the doctoral program. - Research Tool(s).
+The research tool requirement is determined by the student's Graduate Advisory Committee and approved by the chair of the department. - 6.
+Pass a comprehensive examination consisting of written and oral sections that is administered by the doctoral committee.
+The comprehensive examinations should be taken by the end of the third year (sixth semester) of enrollment in the doctoral program. - 7.
+Submit a formal prospectus (research proposal) to be approved by the doctoral committee. - 8.
+Present an acceptable copy of the dissertation to the doctoral committee ten days prior to a public defense of the dissertation at a research seminar presented at an advertised meeting. - 9.
+Residency.
+Students must meet the residency requirements specified in this Bulletin. - 10.
+Continuous Enrollment Requirement.